 On the real Ghostbusters Ecto-1 car, there are two small strobes mounted to the front bumper.
 These were originally Grimes Aviation Anti-Collision Strobes (part# 30-0504-1) and can briefly be seen flashing in the films.
-While Eaglemoss did include the strobes on our 1:8 scale Ghostbusters Ecto-1 model in Stage 2, they are not functional.
+While these strobes are included on our 1:8 scale Ghostbusters Ecto-1 model in Stage 2, they are not functional.
 Thankfully, the modding community is already hard at work to get them operating again.

 Model Modz supplied me with a early version of their Ecto-1 Strobes Mod to test and provide feedback on.
 With their permission, I wanted to share my install process as well as a short video of the mod in action.

 Included with the mod is two white nano LEDs wired to a circuit board enclosed in heat-shrink.
 Each component has plugs attached for easier installation and cable management:

 First, we need to remove one of the strobes from the bumper and pull out the ‘fake’ LED: